DavidLordan/FP2/README.md

 ### My Library: The Racket Graphical Interface Toolkit
 The library's documentation can be found here: http://docs.racket-lang.org/gui/index.html

-For the second exploration I decied to play around with the Racket Graphical Interface Toolkit.
+For the second exploration I decided to play around with the Racket Graphical Interface Toolkit.
-I chose this because for the final project I'd like to wrap a graphical interface around the RSound library, and possibly build a synthezizer program.
+I chose this because for the final project I'd like to wrap a graphical interface around the RSound library, and possibly build a synthesizer program.

-The first thing I did was the breif walkthrough on creating windows, canvases, and buttons.
+The first thing I did was the brief walkthrough on creating windows, canvases, and buttons.
+I then experimented with different user inputs, such as a text boxes and sliders, as well as arranging them in different configurations.
+The container hierarchy is very similar to the ‘div’ hierarchy when working with HTML and CSS.
+By building a tree of horizontal and vertical containers, almost any grid-based arrangement of controls and sub-windows can be pretty easily implemented.

-I then experimented with different user inputs, such as a text boxes and sliders.
+I then experimented with the different setters and getters for the controls.
+This included experiments as simple as taking the user input from a text field and displaying it to the user somewhere else.

+For example, a text-box is shown to the user, asking them to enter their name.

+After doing so, they may click to get a welcome message, or to clear the content.
+Both buttons have a callback function built in to them to carry out their appropriate actions.

+Also, a slider is shown.
+By default, all sliders have a gauge showing their current value just below them.
+I created a message field to the right, which is set by the slider’s callback.
+This was done simply to practice extracting a control’s setting and using it to change something elsewhere.
+In this instance, I set it to display the max value minus the current value.
+Rather than having the message field simply mimic the gauge built in to the slider, I wanted to show the message field was a separate entity and that callbacks were being fired in the background.

+### Code

 ```
 #lang racket